Anti-fascism: United States

 Dartmouth College historian Mark Bray, author of Antifa: The Anti-Fascist Handbook, credits the ARA as the precursor of modern antifa groups in the United States.
 In the late 1980s and 1990s, ARA activists toured with popular punk rock and skinhead bands in order to prevent Klansmen, neo-Nazis and other assorted white supremacists from recruiting.
 Their motto was "We go where they go" by which they meant that they would confront far-right activists in concerts and actively remove their materials from public places.
 In 2002, the ARA disrupted a speech in Pennsylvania by Matthew F. Hale, the head of the white supremacist group World Church of the Creator, resulting in a fight and twenty-five arrests.
 In 2007, Rose City Antifa, likely the first group to utilize the name antifa, was formed in Portland, Oregon.
 Other antifa groups in the United States have other genealogies.
+In 1987 in Boise, Idaho, the Northwest Coalition Against Malicious Harassment (NWCAMH) was created in response to the Aryan Nation's annual meeting near Hayden Lake, Idaho.
+The NWCAMH brought together over 200 affiliated public and private organizations, and helped people, across six states—Colorado, Idaho, Montana, Oregon, Washington and Wyoming.
 In Minneapolis, Minnesota, a group called the Baldies was formed in 1987 with the intent to fight neo-Nazi groups directly.
 In 2013, the "most radical" chapters of the ARA formed the Torch Antifa Network which has chapters throughout the United States.
 Other antifa groups are a part of different associations such as NYC Antifa or operate independently.

 Modern antifa in the United States is a highly decentralized movement.
 Antifa political activists are anti-racists who engage in protest tactics, seeking to combat fascists and racists such as neo-Nazis, white supremacists, and other far-right extremists.
 This may involve digital activism, harassment, physical violence, and property damage against those whom they identify as belonging to the far-right.
-Much antifa activity is nonviolent, involving poster and flyer campaigns, delivering speeches, marching in protest, and community organizing on behalf of anti-racist and anti-white nationalist causes.
+According to antifa historian Mark Bray, most antifa activity is nonviolent, involving poster and flyer campaigns, delivering speeches, marching in protest, and community organizing on behalf of anti-racist and anti-white nationalist causes.